slbailey/Retrovue/docs/developer/README.md

 RetroVue is intentionally modular.
 You can add new behavior without editing core by providing plugins and registering them.

+#### `Importer.md`

+Detailed guide for implementing custom importers.
+Covers the `ImporterInterface` protocol, configuration schema definition, discovery and ingestion patterns, error handling, and testing requirements.
+This is the authoritative reference for importer implementation details and method signatures.

+Read this when implementing a new importer or modifying existing importer behavior.

 #### `extending-retrovue.md`

 High-level guide to extending RetroVue through **Importers** and **Enrichers**.